jugmac00/flask-reuploaded/docs/index.rst

     slash.

-If you want to serve the uploads via http, and you expect heavy traffic, you should think about serving the files directly by a web/proxy servers as e.g. Nginx.
+If you want to serve the uploads via http, and you expect heavy traffic, you should think about serving the files directly by a web/proxy server as e.g. Nginx.

 By default Flask doesn't put any limits on the size of the uploaded data.
 To limit the max upload size, you can use Flask's `MAX_CONTENT_LENGTH`.